-Our portfolio companies will need to achieve commercial acceptance of their products to obtain product revenue and achieve profitability.
+Our portfolio companies will need to achieve commercial acceptance of their products to obtain product revenue and achieve profitability and may not be able to do so.

 Even if the products of our portfolio companies are technologically feasible, these early-stage companies may not successfully develop commercially viable products on a timely basis, if at all.
-It could be at least several years before many of our portfolio companies develop first products that are commercially available and, during this period, superior competitive technologies may be introduced or customer needs may change resulting in some products being unsuitable for commercialization.
+It could be at least several years before many of our portfolio companies develop initial products that are commercially available and, during this period, superior competitive technologies may be introduced or customer needs may change resulting in some products being unsuitable for commercialization.
 The revenue growth and achievement of profitability by our portfolio companies will depend substantially on their ability to introduce new products into the marketplace that are widely accepted by customers.
-If they are unable, cost effectively, to achieve commercial acceptance of their products, the value of our portfolio could be significantly, adversely affected, which could have a significant adverse effect on the value of our common stock.
+If they are unable to achieve commercial acceptance of their products in a cost-effective manner, the value of our portfolio could be significantly adversely affected.